rktfoss/zBoot/README.md

 About zBoot

-zBoot is a Proposed Unix Boot Control System designed to be **fast, secure, and flexible**—without forcing trade-offs between functionality and reliability.
+zBoot or "Zig Boot" is a Proposed Unix Boot Control System written in Zig designed to be **fast, secure, and flexible**—without forcing trade-offs between functionality and reliability.
 While existing bootloaders like GRUB and systemd-boot serve their purpose, they lack easy to use implimentations of modern security features, hardware-aware system prep, and seamless integration with encrypted systems.

 zBoot aims to provide a **better default experience** by: